Frequently Asked Questions

 Why have I never heard of California Invention Convention?

 This is a fairly new initiative here in California.
 Starting with the 2016 school year, we began our Pilot Project – with over 12 schools participating in Santa Clara and Santa Cruz County, and over 400 students going through the program.
 We held our first state-wide Invention Convention in April 2017.
-Since then, we have held a state wide California Invention Convetion every year in April.
-In 2021, over 4.500 students went through the program in their schools and 200 were chosen to participate at the state level.
-Today the program is being taught both in classrooms and afterschool programs across the state and over 6,000 students are participating in the program.
+The program in the schools has grown to over 33,000 students across the state.
+Starting in 2024, we moved to two Regional conventions - Northern / Central and Southern California - allowing more students to attend.
+Over 800 students attended the regional events in 2025.
+Check out what some of these inventors created in 2025.

 Yes you can!
 There are some criteria around inventions that every inventor must follow – but if those criteria are met, the more the merrier.
 Students must first attend the state Convention and then selected students are invited to the National Convention.
 Contact us so we can discuss it further.